 The preparation of financial statements in conformity with U.S. generally accepted accounting principles requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenditures during the reporting period.
-Although management believes the estimates and assumptions are reasonable, they are based upon information available at the time the estimate or judgment is made and actual amounts could differ from those estimates.
+Although management believes the estimates and assumptions are reasonable, they are based upon information available at the time the estimate or judgment is made, and actual amounts could differ from those estimates.

-NOTE 2 - INVESTMENTS
+2. INVESTMENTS

-The Regents, as the governing board and as trustee, is responsible for the oversight of the Plans' investments and establishes investment policies for UCRP, UCRSP and the UC-VERIP, which are carried out by the Chief Investment Officer.
+The Regents, as the governing board and as trustee, is responsible for the oversight of the Plans' investments and establishes investment policies for the defined benefit plans and UCRSP, which are carried out by the Chief Investment Officer.
 The Chief Investment Officer has primary fiduciary responsibility for investing UCRS' assets consistent with the policies established by The Regents.